shihaocao/until-rockridge/content/index.md

 Please submit your mini-audition for acting on this [google form application](https://forms.gle/wjnqGLDM65fk8ZnK8)!

 If you are intersted sound engineering or production staff, **please fill out the same form as above**.

+# Questions??
+Please reach out directly to shihaocao@gmail.com, kaiyokoo@gmail.com, or nedgarjohn@ucla.edu!
+Or text us!
+Or dm on instagram!